 She reached to touch my cheek with her fingertips, comfort I ached for in every trembling sinew; but I drew back.
 I was afraid of her letting go of me when I told her; better she not touch me at all.
 After eight years of silence, the words came out rusty and broken.
 We’ve talked marriage now.
 I have to tell you.
 My future… when I was seven, when my father was killed… I saw…

+It was seeing so many oddities of mine explained all at once, I think, that made her believe me.
 That’s why you hurry, why you want to marry so soon, why you would go quiet sometimes when we played House, why when we threw snowballs you’d aim for older people, why you’re getting Chinisa to teach you shorthand already… While she sat silent I looked at the grass between my crossed legs, the stunted mountain stuff with tiny blades like claws, brown with the cold of coming winter, a twisted white stem like waxed string with a dead floweret.
 I can see it clear as yesterday.
 Nyera suddenly leapt up and ran away down the slope.